 Because of the exchange rate, Mexico is particularly affordable for travelers right now.
 Many bloggers or people with remote businesses settle in this area due to its convenience, proximity to the US (and US time zones), and the incredible lifestyle available to its residents.

 Canadian retirees move here between January and March to escape the blistery winter cold, while Italians and other Europeans flock to this metropolitan beachside town and start their own businesses or enjoy running businesses remotely.

 In addition, Mexican nationals from other parts of the country such as Mexico City and Guadalajara also make the move to Playa permanently or own vacation homes where they can spend their holidays.

-Playa del Carmen and the surrounding areas is also popular for destination weddings and honeymoons.
-This was actually my first choice before I decided to get married in LA.
+Playa del Carmen and the surrounding area is also popular for destination weddings and honeymoons.

 No matter what draws you to this destination, be prepared for a fabulous experience with friendly locals, warm weather year-round, and plentiful experiences.

 Playa del Carmen is the perfect base to explore nearby attractions including Tulum, cenotes, local islands, and ancient Mayan ruins.
 Keep reading to learn more about what wear in Playa del Carmen.